rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 categories: news
 ---

 **A few weeks ago** I decided that my site needed a change.
-Although it was already pretty simple, I wanted to simplify it even further.
+It was already pretty simple but I wanted to simplify it even further.

 I've endeavoured to make this blog about all things _unrelated_ to my work, and instead focus on art, writing, travel, and micro-adventures.
+I'm still going to try and focus on those things.

-**Learning new things**
+**Clean up**

-Since I created this site in 2008, the web has changed a lot.
+I have only included popular posts from my website.
+I've cut the fat and stripped the site back to basics to build from starting now.